aaschuster/aaschuster/README.md

 ### Hi there!
-My name is Aaron Schuster and I'm currently in BloomTech's full stack web developer program. :computer:
+My name is Aaron Schuster and I'm a full stack web developer. :computer:

 ---

-Currently, I'm working hands-on with JavaScript (including React), HTML and CSS to build out cloud-native web applications and specific software feature components.
+I've recently graduated from the BloomTech full stack web developer program.
+In this program I worked hands-on with JavaScript (including React), HTML and CSS to build out cloud-native web applications and specific software feature components.
 I have had an interest in computers and software development for a long time and I have worked with C, C++, Pascal (Delphi), and Java tech stacks previously. **I'm very excited to keep learning and dive into a career in web development!**

 --